-Typical side effects include dry cough, hyperkalaemia, headache, dizziness, fatigue, renal impairment and rarely, angioedema.
+Typical side effects include dry cough, hyperkalaemia, headache, dizziness, fatigue, renal impairment, and rarely, angioedema.

 The two most important prognostic factors in chronic kidney disease are hypertension and proteinuria.
 ACE inhibitors are therefore important in the management of diabetic nephropathy and other forms of chronic renal impairment.
-This is because they both reduce systemic blood pressure, and reduce urinary protein excretion.
+This is because they both reduce systemic blood pressure and reduce urinary protein excretion.

-The mechanism by which they reduce proteinuria, is likely related to the inhibition of the preferential vasoconstriction that occurs in the efferent arteriole in the glomerulus, thus reducing GFR and reducing urinary protein excretion.
+The mechanism by which they reduce proteinuria is likely related to the inhibition of the preferential vasoconstriction that occurs in the efferent arteriole in the glomerulus, thus reducing GFR and reducing urinary protein excretion.

-It is important to note that ACE inhibitors must be used in caution in patients with bilateral renal artery stenosis and should often be withheld in instances of acute kidney injury, as the reduction in GFR can pronounced and harmful.
+It is important to note that ACE inhibitors must be used with caution in patients with bilateral renal artery stenosis and should often be withheld in instances of acute kidney injury, as the reduction in GFR can pronounced and harmful.